laravel/docs/authentication.md

         // The user is active, not suspended, and exists.
     }

-> **Note:** In these examples, `email` is not a required option, it is merely used as an example.
+> {note} In these examples, `email` is not a required option, it is merely used as an example.
 You should use whatever column name corresponds to a "username" in your database.

 #### Accessing Specific Guard Instances